lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

     | Make sure that before running an example to access AXI/APB slave, you must have a properly configured design.
     | Improperly configured designs will result in a *CPU Stall*, which might also damage your beagleboard's file system.
     | If you encounter a stall, a simple reset from the hardware buttons should be enough to get you out of there.
-    | For more information about the stalls, please read the section `on Issues faced with the interfaces <#Issues-that-can-be-faced-when-using-an-improperly-configured-AXI/APB-interface>`_
+    | For more information about the stalls, please read the section :ref:`on issues faced with the interfaces <issues-with-axi-apb>`.

 Accessing the Interface
 ------------------------